pbeza/wildland-core/README.md

 ### Publishing to the registry

 This registry does not have a web frontend.
 In order to get the publish token, use the following endpoint: [https://crates.wildland.dev/me](https://crates.wildland.dev/me)

+### Logging and Debugging

+Logs are gathered automatically.
+Current log scrubber implementations:

+- Console

+To initiate logging, following env must be enabled:
+`RUST_LOG=XXX`
+where XXX is one of `{ trace, debug, info, warn, error, off }`

+By default, logging is disabled, it is highly encouraged to set `RUST_LOG=trace` or `RUST_LOG=debug` permamently while working on the library.